Install EL Linux via PXE and UEFI

 option PXE.mtftp-delay code 5 = unsigned integer 8;

-In the DHCP subnet section(s) define UEFI RFC4578 or PXE (legacy) boot image types in the /tftpboot/uefi/ subdirectory:
+In the dhcpd.conf subnet section(s) define the desired UEFI RFC4578 or PXE (legacy) bootloader image types in the /tftpboot/uefi/ subdirectory.

 # UEFI x86-64 boot (RFC4578 architecture types 7, 8 and 9)